practice, which means we have doctors completing their training to

 In February 2020, the government announced a drive to recruit an additional 6000 GPs by 2024.
 However, as of 2023, there are two thousand+ fewer full-time GPs compared to 2015.
 (1)

 HIYOS has been involved in teaching for many years, and in 2021, it began the application process of becoming a training practice for GPs.
 This involved our GPs learning to become postgraduate trainers, and the surgery making adaptations to becoming a postgraduate training environment.

 What you should expect if you see a GP trainee

 You should still expect the same care as seeing one of your regular GPs!
 This includes any investigations/management that your case requires.

 By achieving training practice status, we believe that we can enhance the quality of medical care.

-Doctors who want to become GPs have already completed their medical degrees, and have experience working in hospitals.
+It’s important to realize that doctors who want to become GPs have already completed their medical degrees, and have experience working in hospitals.
 They will usually undergo 3 further years of training to become GPs.
 Part of these 3 years of training would involve in-practice training, such as that provided by HIYOS.
-Permanent GP staff supervise GP trainees.
+Obviously, permanent GP staff supervise GP trainees.

 Occasionally, a GP trainee may sit with a GP trainer to observe how we work.

 In some cases, a GP trainee may ask for your permission to record a video of the consultation so that they can use the video for their assessments.
 Of course, though, it’s up to you…you don’t have to agree, and your decision won’t have an impact on your care.
 If you agree, however, a consent form will be provided.
 Only trainees and those involved with the assessments view your videos.